matplotlib/matplotlib/doc/users/interactive_guide.rst

 3. as soon as the user hits a key, exit the GUI event loop and handle the key
 4. repeat

-This gives us the illusion of simultaneously having an interactive GUI windows and an interactive prompt.
+This gives us the illusion of simultaneously having interactive GUI windows and an interactive prompt.
 Most of the time the GUI event loop is running, but as soon as the user starts typing the prompt takes over again.